firion-jones/COS30015-assignment1/content/06-implementation.md

 ### Step 1.1

 - Began by targeting the MariaDB service (port 3306) using Hydra, with a password list created by sampling "rockyou.txt" and reinserting the captured passwords in random order.
+- Credentials were discovered for all for of the profiles.
   ```
   hydra -L usernames.txt -P ./mysql_attack_passwords.txt 192.168.1.111 mysql
   ```